Excellent Career Opportunities

 Since many high school seniors are unsure what engineering or computer science major is right for them, we have created the option of allowing students to enroll as Engineering Undeclared.
 Students use the first semester course, Introduction to Engineering (EGGG 101), to explore

 the breadth of engineering and computer science options.
 This allows students to make an informed choice of major when they register for spring semester classes.
-Successful completion of the fall semester permits students to finish any of the nine majors in the normal four years, provided they are on track with the calculus sequence for the chosen major.
+Successful completion of the fall semester permits students to finish any of the ten majors in the normal four years, provided they are on track with the calculus sequence for the chosen major.
 This is a very common selection for many of our top incoming freshmen, with almost 20% of students enrolling as Engineering Undeclared.

 College-Wide Student Organizations